alejoalvarez/java/Java Core/Exceptions.md

 - **checked exception**
 - **unchecked exception**

+## What is Java Exception?
+Exception, in general, refers to some contradiction or unexpected situation, or in short, an unexpected error that occurs during program execution.
+There may be some cases during program development, where the programmer is not sure that this code-fragment is going to work correctly or not.

+The reason for this is that sometimes the resources are not available or sometimes the range of an array is invalid.
+These types of anomalous situations are called exceptions and the way to handle them is called exception handling.

+The unexpected errors or bugs during the runtime or normal execution of a program is a Java Exception.

+This exception causes disruption in the execution of the program.

+**Examples of Java Exception**

+Some common examples of Exceptions in Java are:

+- Divide by zero errors
+- Trying to access the array elements with an invalid index
+- Invalid input data by the user
+- Hard disk crash
+- Opening a file that does not exist
+- Heap memory exhausted
+- Network connection loss in the middle of a communication
+- JVM has run out of memory.

 **Checked** – Extends ```java.lang.Exception```, for recoverable condition, try-catch the exception explicitly, compile error.
 **Unchecked** – Extends ```java.lang.RuntimeException```, for unrecoverable condition, like programming errors, no need try-catch, runtime error.